RTIInternational/hydro-evaluation/docs/data_model/data_models.md

 - `threshold_name`: [string] name of threshold
 - `threshold_value`: [string] threshold value

+## Data Model Diagram
+The following is a visual representation of the data model structure.
 ![data_model](data_model.png "Data Model")

+## Uniqueness and Referential Integrity
+The general gist of this topic is that the current file-based approach (i.e. using parquet files) to store that data does not include any referential integrity or guarantee uniqueness of timeseries values.
+A more traditional relational database would provide this but also tends to use far more storage and be slower to insert data to in our experience.
+Some sort of hybrid approach to using parquet files and traditional database tables may be consider at a later date.
 # Cache Directory Structure
 The following represents the recommended directory structure for a study.
 This will certainly evolve over time but provides a starting point.
 ```text